Whiteknight/ParserObjects/docs/v3/parsers_core.md

 var parser = Combine(p1, p2, p3, ...);
 ```

-The Combine parser is implemented using the `RuleParser`.
+The Combine parser is implemented using the `RuleParser` internally.

 ### Empty Parser